 At 36 metres above ground, the Henderson Waves bridge is the highest pedestrian bridge in Singapore.
 Unveiled in 2008, its fantastical shape has lent an unexpected jolt of design savvy to the lush green belt in the south of Singapore.

-Its shape allows it to have hidden recesses and shell-like niches, where pedestrians can sit and observe their surroundings.
-Because there’s privacy and room to rest, the bridge is a popular spot on weekends with couples, families with children and joggers.
+The bridge’s shape allows it to have hidden recesses and shell-like niches, where pedestrians can sit and observe their surroundings.
+Because there’s privacy and room to rest, the bridge is a popular spot on weekends with couples, joggers and families with children.

-As dusk falls, visitors still linger to admire the bridge, which is illuminated to stunning effect by light-emitting diode (LED) lighting from 7pm to 2am every night.
+As dusk falls, visitors linger to admire the bridge, which is illuminated to stunning effect by light-emitting diode (LED) lighting from 7pm to 7am every night.

 A walk to discover

-The best way to explore the bridge is as part of the Southern Ridges Walk, a five-kilometre hiking trail that takes you through three major parks: Kent Ridge Park, Telok Blangah Hill Park and Mount Faber Park.
+The best way to explore the bridge is through the Southern Ridges Walk, a five-kilometre hiking trail that takes you through three major parks: Kent Ridge Park, Telok Blangah Hill Park and Mount Faber Park.
 It is the latter two that Henderson Waves connects.

 Aside from being able to observe a rich variety of tropical flora and fauna, a walk on the Ridges also affords you some stunning views of the island.